Personal Injury Lawyer Sandy Springs

 Your case may seem straightforward, but that may not be how the lawyers at the insurance company see your case.
 And they may try to take advantage of you because they know it’s unlikely someone without a law degree will know all the laws applicable to them.
 Don’t risk getting less than you deserve.
 Call us instead.

-How Can I Afford a Sandy Springs Personal Injury Lawyer?
+How Can I Afford A Sandy Springs Personal Injury Lawyer?

 At a time when you see mounting costs from your medical care and you may not be able to earn a paycheck because of the injuries you’ve suffered, the last thing you need is another bill.
 At The Pendergrass Law Firm, our Sandy Springs personal injury lawyers will represent you on a contingency basis.
 That means we only get paid upon the successful outcome of your legal case.
 We offer free consultations without commitment, so call today.

-How Much Time Do I Have to File a Claim in Georgia?
+How Much Time Do I Have To File A Claim In Georgia?

 The statute of limitations for filing a claim is two years from the date of the accident.
 In wrongful death actions, it’s two years from the date of death.